-As always, if there is anything amiss with your C30-7, please do not hesitate to contact us.
+As always, if there is anything amiss with your F40PHM-2, please do not hesitate to contact us.
 We stand by our products 100%.
 The best way to contact us is through email (service@rapidotrains.com) but you can also try to reach us by phone, the postal service, or subspace transmitter (you must provide the krellide power cell).
 Our contact info is near the back of this manual.

 However, PLEASE do not send a faulty model back to us without first getting authorization.
 You wouldn't believe how many times we get a delivery of a broken locomotive with only a name inside (sometimes only the FIRST name), meaning we have no idea what's wrong with it!
 (Hey Rick - your package of pantographs is still sitting on the shelf in our bathroom.)
 If the issue with your model is something simple - like a loose grab iron - then we'll likely tell you how to fix it yourself.
-While we generally will support repairs to your C30-7 for a considerable length of time, please realize that eventually the parts supply will run out.
-That, or the Earth will be overrun by tribbles and all humans will become their pets, whichever comes first.
+While we generally will support repairs to your F40PHM-2 for a considerable length of time, please realize that eventually the parts supply will run out.
+That, or da Bears will actually win a playoff game, whichever comes first.
 Unfortunately, that will dictate when we can no longer help you.
-Again, please make sure you contact us first so we can tell you whether there's enough parts (or quadrotriticale) left to do your repair.
+Again, please make sure you contact us first so we can tell you whether there's enough parts (or footballs going through goal posts) left to do your repair.